TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 23/Isaiah 23.14.md

 ---

-Howl, ye ships of Tarshish; for your stronghold is laid waste.
+Howl, you ships of Tarshish, for your stronghold is laid waste!